notsamecGG/Digiben/README.md

-#Digi Ben
+# Digi Ben

-Digiben is a small simple c++ app which shows actual time.
+Digiben is a small simple C++ app which shows actual time.
 This is a learning project, so the code should evolve as time flies by.